Menopausal Symptoms: In Depth

 - Natural products may have side effects or interact with drugs, and little is known about their long-term safety.

-- Mind and body practices such as acupuncture, hypnosis, meditation, and yoga have good safety records.
+- Mind and body practices such as acupuncture, hypnosis, meditation, and yoga generally have good safety records.

 - Custom-mixed bioidentical hormones haven’t been shown to be safer than other forms of hormone therapy, and their content may vary from batch to batch.